 My hands are wrapped around my mug of tea.
 I can hear the 6:30 train in the distance.
 I listen to it over the sound of the heating system.
 I miss the warm weather, especially at the start of a new day, knowing that I can’t sit outside to think, pray, read, and write.
 Mourning losses in the morning.

 Without challenges—trials and struggles—can we truly appreciate joy?
 If it’s always been “easy,” can we be thankful for what we have?
 Without knowing unhappiness, can we truly understand “happiness”?
 Having never experienced pain, can we be grateful for being pain-free?

 A bird barrels to the ground then, at the last moment,

 feeling as if we’re going to crash and then,

-No…growth came from loss, from death—tangible and intangible—from experiences that were amazing and horrific, from living and evolving and becoming of age.
+No…growth came from gain and loss, from new life and death—tangible and intangible—from experiences that were amazing and horrific, from living and evolving and becoming of age.

-So, I’m aware, as another year comes to a close, how miraculous yet tenuous life is, how I stand on the precipice of joy and sorrow on the same day, how I can be fully human yet completely spirit-filled in the same moment.
-How, because of those juxtapositions, I am blessed.
+So, as another year comes to a close, I’m aware of how miraculous yet tenuous life is.
+I wonder how I can stand on the precipice of joy and sorrow on the same day and am amazed when I can be fully human yet completely spirit-filled at the same moment.
+And, because of those juxtapositions, I know I am blessed.

 I am grateful to be on this journey with you.
 May 2021 bring you health, wisdom, joy, and, of course, peace.